shekhar9837/shekhar9837/README.md

 - 🌱 I’m currently looking for *Full stack developer role*

-- 👨‍💻 You can check out my [Portfolio](https://www.shekharcodes.tech/)

 - 💬 Ask me about **JavaScript, TypeScript**

 - 📫 How to reach me **shekharcodes98@gmail.com**